Buying real estate in Wakiso?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Uganda Constitution (1995) | Uganda's highest legal text that courts rely on. | We used it to confirm what land rights foreigners can and cannot hold.
-We also used it to frame protections that exist in principle versus practice. |
+Uganda Constitution (1995) Uganda's highest legal text, referenced by courts nationwide.
+We used it to establish what land rights non-citizens can and cannot hold.
+We also used it to frame what protections exist in principle versus what can still go wrong in practice.

-| Land Act (Cap.
-227) | The core statute governing land tenure and disputes. | We used it to explain tenure types and occupant issues that create risks for foreigners.
-We also grounded our buyer checklist in this legal structure. |
+Land Act (Cap.
+227) The core statute that defines all land tenure types and occupancy rights in Uganda.
+We used it to explain mailo, freehold, leasehold, and customary tenure, and the occupant issues that create foreigner traps.
+We also used it to ground the due diligence checklist in the actual legal structure.

-| Ministry of Lands: Land Registration | Official ministry describing the real registry process. | We used it to provide practical verification steps and official fees like the UGX 10,000 search cost.
-We shaped our anti-fraud workflow around these procedures. |
+Ministry of Lands: Department of Land Registration Official government ministry describing the real registry process, fees, and timelines.
+We used it to provide verified steps and hard numbers, including the UGX 10,000 official search fee.
+We also used it to shape the anti-forgery and ownership verification workflow throughout the article.

-| World Justice Project Rule of Law Index 2025 | Globally used governance benchmark from surveys. | We used it to discuss how reliable contract enforcement is in Uganda.
-We tempered expectations about courts and legal remedies. |
+World Justice Project: Rule of Law Index 2025 (Uganda) Globally used governance benchmark built from household and expert surveys across 143 countries.
+We used it to explain why contract enforcement in Wakiso is unreliable in practice even when rights exist on paper.
+We also used it to temper expectations about court-based remedies for foreigners.

-| Uganda Registration Services Bureau | Government registry for companies and businesses. | We used it to explain how to verify developer or seller companies.
-We recommended it as a fraud filter for fake developer scams. |
+Uganda Registration Services Bureau (URSB) Official government registry for companies and businesses operating in Uganda.
+We used it to explain how to verify a developer or company seller's legal existence, directors, and registration status.
+We also used it as a fraud filter recommendation for buyers dealing with developers rather than individual sellers.

 We created this infographic to give you a simple idea of how much it costs to buy property in different parts of Uganda.
 As you can see, it breaks down price ranges and property types for popular cities in the country.
 We hope this makes it easier to explore your options and understand the market.